foundling/programming-with-python/chapters/first_program.md

 > When `Chicago` is surrounded in quotes, it is no longer a name.
 It's now a value.

-Let's think of a name for now as **a connection to a value**.
+Without pausing to think about what a value really is just yet, we can think of a name for now as **a connection to a value**.
 The name `first_name` connects to the value `'Vera'`.
 And for a moment, let's think of a program in a very limited sense as a collection of names connected to values.
-We give values names in order to refer to them later and do interesting things with them.
-And the referral process is conceptually like looking up someone's phone number in a telephone book.
-If you look up a person's name and it's in the phone book, you get his or her phone number.
-Think of a Python program as a thing that runs in a larger Python environment that uses a storage mechanism conceptually like this phone book.
-When we, the programmer, write:
+We name values in order to refer to them later so we can do interesting and useful things with them.

+The referral process is conceptually like looking up someone's phone number in a telephone book.
+If you look up a person's name and it's in the phone book, you get his or her phone number back.
+When we write:

     first_name = 'Vera'

 we are saying to the Python environment: "I want to store the value 'Vera' under the name 'first_name'".
-When I write code like:
+And when we write:

     print(first_name)

-We are asking the environment to go to its 'phone book' and retrieve the value listed under the name `first_name` and print that value.
+we are asking the Python environment to go to its 'phone book' and retrieve the value listed under the name `first_name` and print that value.

+# What is a Value?

+We can connect names with other names, too.
+In fact, we can have long chains of connections between names and other names, as long as those chains all eventually end up connecting to a value.
+To conceptualize a name pointing to another name, think of it like a phone book in which you look up a name, and when you find that name, it says, 'see this other name'.
+And then you look up the other name, it gives you the phone number you are looking for.

+So what's a value?

+A value is something that a computer can directly act upon and use for computation.
+In this example:

+    version = '2.0.1'

+the value that `version` points to is '2.0.1.'.
+You might wonder what sort of value this is.
+It's a string, or a sequence of characters meant to be interpreted literally by a human.

+In this example:

+    version = 2

+the name `version` points to the value `2`, but 2 is a number, or more specifically an integer.

+We will no doubt dive more fully into the type of values that Python makes available to us, but for now the major thing to take away is the fact that values are the data that our program ultimately works with and names are the mechanisms by which we can organize them in a humanly meaningful way.

+# Conclusion: Back to that Error

-To recap what our error was: we said to the Python phonebook, "here is a name, city. please connect this name to a value that doesn't exist".
+Let's recap the error.
+We said to the Python phonebook, "here is a name, `city`.
+Please connect `city` to value that doesn't exist".
 Python understandably threw its hands up and returned a **NameError**.